Aeratian/caltutors/README.md

 	1. To update 'Teams' page, update the following: caltutors/pages/views.py						| add new tutors' info caltutors/pages/templates/pages/team.html		| each row has 12 div's.
-No need to worry about the href, as long as views.py was completed caltutors/CalTutors/static/img/team/			| rescale tutors' photo to 150 x 150 pixels and add to folder
+No need to worry about the href, as long as views.py was completed
+															| add `height = "150" width = "150"` when sourcing image in teams.html
+			caltutors/CalTutors/static/img/team/			| crop picture to square and add to folder